Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

 ### Frameworks

-1. Download the Nexmo SDK and add it to your project
+1. Download the Nexmo Client SDK and add it to your project.

 2. Open the `xcworkspace` with XCode and disable `bitcode` for your target.